 Tisha Miller, enrollment operations coordinator, was interviewed by WTIM on Friday about LLCC-Taylorville’s food drive from Nov.
 1-14 that collected more than 450 non-perishable food items to donate to community organizations.
 Classes competed to collect the most items for the drive and win a pizza party, and Public Speaking Fundamentals was honored as the class with the most donations.

 Jolene Lamb, coordinator, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register, “Holiday cookie baking brings people together.”

 Jacob Deters, student engagement coordinator, wrote the essay, “It’s more than just a commute,” in the State Journal-Register Connections page, Sunday, Nov.
 25.

 Mark Hardiman, professor of theatre, was interviewed for the article “Playwright Ken Bradbury remembered as theater’s ‘force of nature,’” a profile of the former LLCC-Jacksonville adjunct instructor of theatre who passed away Nov.
 18.

-Jay Kitterman, consultant, Culinary Institute, wrote this week’s Epicuriosity 101 column in the State Journal-Register entitled, “Do you know Hamantaschen?”
+Jay Kitterman, consultant, LLCC Culinary Institute, wrote last week’s Epicuriosity 101 column in the State Journal-Register entitled, “Popular Pasta House returning to Springfield.”

-Sean Keeley, culinary specialist, is the author of this week’s Epicuriosity 101 column in the State Journal-Register, “Thinking outside the box lunch.”
+Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Curry up!”